Chunking

 Chunking is a term used in NLP to describe the process of grouping items into larger or smaller groups (or "chunks")

-Chunking helps you to organise your thinking, and handle information.
+Chunking helps you to organise your thinking in order to better handle information.

 Chunking allows us to become more efficient at categorising information.
 Items can be classified into different groups moving from the general to the specific, and vice versa.